tamagui/tamagui/next.md

     - [x] maybe make all state go into one useState({ intentAt, activeAt, tab })
   - [x] Trigger => Tab (deprecate)
   - [x] TabsTriggerFrame variant theme Button is weird does that do anythig?
-- [ ] lets make Card.extractable into Card.stylable() and deprecate it
   - [ ] and document on styled() page
 - native component modes
   - [ ] `RadioGroup`, `Select` native (web)